JBLSteeve/i2cExt/README.md

 # i2cExt
+#

-#Jeedom plugin for XplDuino boards
+# Jeedom plugin for XplDuino boards
-# - Basé sur le design du plugin IPX800
-# - Basé sur le principe du moteur JeePlcBus
+# 	based on IPX800 design
+# 	based on JeePlcBus daemon
+#
+# Thanks to Ikes7200 and PFrank1990